BTulkas/Portfolio/README.md

 # Portfolio
-A simple vanilla HTML and CSS page with links to my Portfolio.
+A simple vanilla HTML and CSS page with links to my portfolio.